M-PRERNA/Movie-Trailer-Website/README.md

 ## How to Run Project

-Download the project zip file to you computer and unzip the file.
+STEP 1: Download the project zip file to your computer and then unzip the file.
         Or clone this repository to your desktop.

-Open the text-based interface for your operating system (e.g. the terminal window in Linux, the command prompt in Windows).
+STEP 2: Open the text-based interface of your operating system (e.g. the terminal
+        window in Linux, the command prompt in Windows).

-Navigate to the project directory and type in the following command:
+STEP 3: Navigate to the project directory and type the following command:

 ```bash
 python media.py
 ```

-Your default browser should launch a new tab displaying the movie trailer website.
+Your default browser should launch a new tab displaying the Movie Trailer Website.